Fauj-i-Khas: Background

 Before the reign of Maharaja Ranjit Singh the armies in Punjab were consisting purely of cavalry.
 As Ranjit Singh became the Sardar of Sukerchakia Misl he tried to unify with his conquests most of the Punjab.
 With clever diplomacy and many battles he gradually unified most of Punjab under him.
 However the Afghans, The British and the Gurkhas were still a very big threat, while his empire was still in its infancy.
 Therefore, in 1805, he started recruiting regular forces and employing East India Company deserters as officers or soldiers.
 This didn't go very well as most of these deserters were constantly in touch with the British.
 The British where alarmed with the rapid conquests of Ranjit Singh and sent many diplomatic missions to help the Phulkian sardars from a possible conquest of their lands and check the growing power of the Sikh Sovereign.

 A Muslim regiment under Charles Metcalfe, 1st Baron Metcalfe was sent to Amritsar for talks with the Maharaja.
 The soldiers created noise through their chants as they approached Ranjit Singh’s fort in Amritsar and passed near the Golden Temple and caused an irregular detachment of Nihang guards to inquire about the disturbances during prayer, before they were challenged by the Muslim soldiers who fired upon them.
 The Sikh Nihangs shot off many Musket and matchlock volleys rather than a sword charge.
 It resulted in the death of many of Metcalfe's escorts, while others were wounded.
 This impressed Ranjit Singh and left a deep impact on him, as the Nihangs had quickly adopted the line formations of Metcalfe's escorts and then shot off their volleys.
 The Maharaja then accepted The Treaty of Amritsar (1809), and saw the British as allies for the moment as he took the British refusal to engage after the assault on Metcalfe's convoy as well as the Sikh army's frequent unanswered incursions and attacks south of the Sutlej on British army officers in Ludhiana as signs of weakness on the British's part.

 Formation

 It was the Maharaja Ranjit Singh who started to hire European officers to train and command parts of his army.
 The Fauj-i-Khas was a model brigade trained and equipped after European model under the command of General Jean-Baptiste Ventura.
-It consisted of 11000 horsemen(Ghor Charras), divided into fifteen Dera led by eminent sardars, among them Sham Singh Atariwala, Gurmukh Singh Lamba, Hari Singh Nalwa, and two by non Sikhs, the Mulraj Derah of Dewan Mulraj and Dorgra Derah of Dhian Dogra.
-Izazi-i-sardari was the highest honour, most distinguished Sikh generals, sardar Gurmukh Singh Lamba, Hari Singh Nalwa, and Dal Singh Nahama were the recipient.
+It consisted of 11,000 horsemen (Ghor Charras), divided into 15 Dera led by eminent sardars, among them being Sham Singh Atariwala, Gurmukh Singh Lamba, Hari Singh Nalwa, and two by non Sikhs, those being the Mulraj Derah of Dewan Mulraj and Dorgra Derah of Dhian Dogra.
+Izazi-i-sardari was the highest honour, most distinguished Sikh generals, sardar Gurmukh Singh Lamba, Hari Singh Nalwa, and Dal Singh Nahama were recipients.